Automobile

 Serpentine belt:

-The serpentine types of the belt are the most common belt used today.
+The serpentine types of belt are the most common belt used today.
 It’s a single belt used to power most essential components of the vehicle and it is easy to change.
 A socket is used to pull the tensioner pulley in order to remove the belt.

-Drive belt or V-belts:
+Drive belts or V-belts:

-These types of the belt are often found in older vehicles, but they offer several advantages.
+These types of belts are often found in older vehicles, but they offer several advantages.
 Apart from the crank pulley, the belt power at least one or two devices depending on the engine design.
 There are several individual belts to drive the power steering, air conditioning compressor, alternators, water pump, and radiator fan.

 Timing belts:

 Timing belts are types of drive that connect the crankshaft and camshaft, keeping them in sync.
 The belt is located behind the timing cover, one does likely not see it.
 The belt is important in the automotive engine as the combustion process relies on it. it can work for at least 60,000 to 90,000 miles before replacement.
-Well, some engines are designed with timing chains instead of belts so it can last throughout the engine lifespan.
+Well, some engines are designed with timing chains instead of belts so they can last throughout the engine’s lifespan.
 Instead of drive belts that crack or break over time.

 Working Principle

 The working of a drive can be simple and complex depending on the engine design.
-The belt work with the idler, tensioner, and pulleys to keep the devices connected the drive belt.
-With above-mentioned components the belt drives, the engine may not run at all, if it’s bad.
-As soon the engine is running, the serpentine belt continues to operate until the vehicle is shut down.
+The belt work with the idler, tensioner, and pulleys to keep the devices connected to the drive belt.
+With the above-mentioned components the belt drives, the engine may not run at all, if it’s bad.
+As soon as the engine is running, the serpentine belt continues to operate until the vehicle is shut down.
 The power used to control the crankshaft that serves as the primary source of energy is obtained from the combustion process.

 Symptoms of a bad or failing drive belt